-- CMS Solution Evaluation Tool (MS Excel, 36 KB, 1 sheet, November 2012)—a sample spreadsheet used to compare, rate, and rank different CMS tools side-by-side, based on features and functionality
+- CMS Solution Evaluation Tool (Excel spreadsheet, 36 KB, 1 sheet, November 2012)—a sample spreadsheet used to compare, rate, and rank different CMS tools side-by-side, based on features and functionality

 - CMSmatrix.org—this online tool lets you compare features of many different CMS products side-by-side

-Use this sample Web CMS Requirements doc (MS Word, 90 KB, 27 pages, December 2012) as a model to document everything that your CMS should do.
+Use this sample Web CMS Requirements doc (Word document, 90 KB, 27 pages, December 2012) as a model to document everything that your CMS should do.

 Is One CMS Enough?